Coraliuky/PaddleDetection/configs/tood/README.md

 [TOOD: Task-aligned One-stage Object Detection](https://arxiv.org/abs/2108.07755)

 TOOD is an object detection model.
-We reproduced the model of the paper.
+We have reproduced the model in the paper.

 ## Model Zoo